microsoft/vscode-docs/docs/remote/ssh.md

 Visual Studio Code uses [SSH configuration files](https://linux.die.net/man/5/ssh_config) and requires [SSH key based authentication](https://www.ssh.com/ssh/public-key-authentication) to connect to your host.
 If you do not have a host yet, you can create a [Linux VM on Azure](https://docs.microsoft.com/azure/virtual-machines/linux/quick-create-portal?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) or [setup an SSH host on an existing machine](/docs/remote/troubleshooting.md#installing-a-supported-ssh-server).

-> **Note:** Recent versions of x86_64 glibc-based Linux distributions like Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+ Linux and related distros are fully supported.
-Other `glibc` based Linux distributions may work if they have the [needed prerequisites](/docs/remote/linux.md).
-> Experimental support for ARM32 devices like the Raspberry Pi 3 is available by setting `"remote.SSH.enableExperimentalServerPlatforms":true` in `settings.json`.
+> **Note:** Recent versions of x86_64 Debian (8+), Ubuntu (16.04+), and CentOS / RHEL (7+) are well tested.
+Other `glibc` based Linux distributions should work if they meet the [needed prerequistes](/docs/remote/linux.md).
+Experimental support for ARM32 `glibc` distributions like Raspbian is available in [Visual Studio Code Insiders](https://code.visualstudio.com/insiders/) only and some extensions installed on ARM32 devices may not work due the use of x86 native code in the extension.

 To get started, follow these steps: